Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 MIT, 2018 - 2020

 This was my first and main research project as a Postdoctoral Associate at MIT.
 I was working under the direct supervision of Prof. Neri Oxman and in close collaboration with Profs.
 Christopher Voigt, Cullen Buie, and Timothy Lu.
-The ambitious goal of this project is to program and simulate the growth of a multicellular aggregate, compile the virtual genotype of the simulated organisms into real DNA, and subsequently implant this into real cells.
-At present, the model organism of interest is Escherichia coli.
+The ambitious goal of this project was to program and simulate the growth of a multicellular aggregate, compile the virtual genotype of the simulated organisms into real DNA, and subsequently implant this into real cells.
+The model organism of interest was Escherichia coli.

 We want to be able to computationally design a phenotype - a desired pattern - and have the software output the corresponding DNA code (genotype).
 This DNA will then reproduce the same growth process and the corresponding patterns when inserted into a living cell.